A Scrapbook of Styles: Passages for Rhetorical Analysis

 Character Sketch by John McPhee

-John McPhee's essay "Giving Good Weight" offers a detailed study of the vendors and customers at the Greenmarket in New York City.
-In this excerpt, he combines vivid descriptions with direct quotations to offer a sketch of a schoolteacher who works in the market during his summer vacations.
+John McPhee’s essay “Giving Good Weight” provides a detailed study of the vendors and customers at the Greenmarket in New York City.
+In this selection, he combines vivid descriptions with direct quotations in his sketch of a schoolteacher who works in the market during summer vacations.